First inauguration of Donald Trump: Viewership

 There were 16.63 million viewers of Trump taking the oath of office and giving his inaugural address on the three major cable news networks: Fox News Channel, CNN, and MSNBC.
 The number of viewers for Obama in 2009 was more at 17.06 million and in 2013 less at 6.73 million.
 According to Nielsen data, there were 30.64 million people who viewed Trump's inauguration on the 12 networks that covered it live.
-The number of viewers for Obama's 2009 inauguration on the 18 networks that covered it live was more at 37.8 million.
-At Obama's 2013 inauguration, it was less at 20.55 million.